simachewh/qvalent_mart/README.md

 ### Installation and running guide

-Described here is an installation and deployment guide for this simpele API.
+Described here is an installation and running guide for this simpele API.
 ##### Requirements
   + NodeJs
   + npm